Digitising Recurring Journey in Insurance

 (Ramu Gudimetla)

-It has always been a challenge to handle physical premium collection.
-Therefore, more custom channels like Banca have been introduced to get the people on board, collect premiums and retain them in a seamless manner.
+Insurance companies are backed by banking partners.
+One advantage of the Banca channel is that they already know their client in-dept. Right from their salary, credits and debits, savings, etc. It has always been a challenge to handle physical premium collections.
+Therefore, more custom channels like Banca have been introduced to get the people on board, collect premiums and seamlessly retain them.
 It remains a major channel where it gets 80% to 85% recurring payments where the insurance policies have been sold through a bank.

-Customer Present Scenario
+A. Customer Present Scenario

 • Physically present